alcarruth/als-austin-map/README.md

 exactly the same effect, as the clicks are handled by the same `click()` method for the associated place.

-The first click will "select" the place, change the color of the marker and the appearance of the menu item.
-Clicking a second time will trigger an asynchronous JSONP request to wikipedia to get some basic information about the place.
+A click will "select" the place, change the color of the marker and the appearance of the menu item and trigger an asynchronous JSONP request to wikipedia to get some basic information about the place.
 Once this async request is fulfilled a `callback` function pops up a google maps `InfoWindow` containing the received information.